-During 2016, our Board held eight (8) meetings.
+During 2017, our Board held six meetings and acted by written consent one time.
 Each director attended at least 75% of the aggregate of the total number of meetings of our Board held during the period such director served and 75% of the total number of meetings held by any of the committees of our Board on which such director served during such period.